-Miami Dolphins Select Five Participants In Buenos Aires Audition For Cheerleader Finals in Miami
+Miami Dolphins Select Four Participants In Mexico City Audition For Cheerleader Finals in Miami

-These ladies will join other finalists from cheerleader auditions in Bogota, Colombia; Rio de Janeiro, Brazil; Mexico City, Mexico and Miami to participate in the Finals on May 1.
+These ladies will join other finalists from cheerleader auditions in Bogota, Colombia; Buenos Aires, Argentina; Rio de Janeiro, Brazil; and Miami to participate in the Finals on May 1.

-Auditions will continue next in Mexico City on Saturday, March 12 at Universidad la Salle.
+Auditions will continue next in Bogota on Saturday, April 2 at Four Points by Sheraton.
 The following are the dates and locations for auditions: